 Maintained schools, including PRUs and general hospitals

-Maintained schools, including PRUs and general hospitals, do not receive funding directly from DfE.
-We give the funding to your local authority and they pass it on to you.
+Maintained schools, including pupil referral units (PRUs) and general hospitals, do not receive funding directly from the Department for Education (DfE).
+We give the funding to the local authority and they pass it on to the school.

 We give local authorities PE and sport premium funding for maintained schools in 2 separate payments.
-Local authorities receive:
+They will receive:

-If you are a new maintained school or if you are teaching eligible pupils for the first time in the academic year 2016 to 2017, local authorities receive:
+For a new maintained school or for a school that is teaching eligible pupils for the first time in the 2023 to 2024 academic year, local authorities will receive:

-The Education Funding Agency (EFA) sends academies, free schools and CTCs their PE and sport premium funding in 2 separate payments.
-You receive:
+We send academies (including free schools) the PE and sport premium funding in 2 separate payments.
+They will receive:

-If you are a new academy, free school or CTC, or if you are teaching eligible pupils for the first time in the academic year 2016 to 2017, you receive:
+An academy (including a free school) which is new, or teaching eligible pupils for the first time in the 2023 to 2024 academic year, will receive:

 Non-maintained special schools